ExploringSecurity/Lab-notes/Lab 07 - Attacking Passwords.md

 ___

-### 7.1 Using Crunch to generate custom word lists
+### 7.1 Using Crunch to generate custom wordlists

 Many times in penetration testing engagements you will discover authentication forms that you will need to bypass in order to gain access to an application or to a remote system.
-Having a big and a good wordlists always help but as a penetration tester you must be able to create your own custom wordlists depending on the situation.
-There are a variety of tools that can assist you on this but here we will focus on Crunch.
+Having a good wordlists always helps, but as a penetration tester you must be able to create your own custom wordlists depending on the situation.
+There are a variety of tools that can assist with this, but here we'll focus on Crunch.

 #### 7.1.1 Create a Sample Wordlist